 The Other Side Of The Moon

-“Hjördis seemed miraculously cured,” Graham Lord wrote of her battle against alcohol.
+“Hjördis seemed miraculously cured,” according to Graham Lord.
 “She took up with a gay couple, helped with an AIDS foundation, and was coaxed out for dinners and parties by Andrew Vicari.”

 Hjördis’ gentle return to public life in 1985 came during a wave of David Niven books and tributes.
 For a while she was willing to participate, and agreed to be interviewed by Sheridan Morley for the first David Niven biography, ‘The Other Side Of The Moon’, which sought to look beyond the force of the man’s personality.